Greek Life 101: Fraternities and Sororities Explained

 Greek Life Terms You Need to Know

 Fraternities are such unique environments that they even have their own jargon.
-Each word they use has a rich history.
-Here is a handy glossary that will help you avoid getting lost in the mysterious world of fraternities:
+Each word they use comes with a deep backstory.
+Here is a handy glossary to keep you from getting lost in the intriguing realm of fraternities:

-Rush The term “rush” originates from the early days of Greek organizations, when fraternities literally “rushed” to recruit first-year students before another organization did.
+• Rush.
+The term originates from the early days of Greek organizations, when fraternities literally “rushed” to recruit first-year students before another organization did.
 Currently, “recruitment” is used instead of “rush” to refer to a chapter’s proactive role in locating the best members for their organization.

-Dues Funds that each member has to pay in order to stay in a Greek organization.
-They are usually taken each semester.
-This money is spent on the activities, ceremonies, philanthropy, and other important things.
+• Dues.
+Funds that each member has to pay in order to stay in a Greek organization.
+These are typically collected each semester and go towards activities, ceremonies, charity work, and other essential expenses.

-Active/inactive Those members who were initiated and are in good standing can be considered active.
-Inactive members are those who have been removed from an organization’s activities.
+• Active/inactive.
+The former were initiated and are in good standing can be considered active.
+The latter have been removed from an organization’s activities.

 Types of Greek Life